dougeby/IntuneDocs/intune/android-zebra-mx-logs-troubleshoot.md

 When older devices sign in using the Company Portal app, the logs show a message that the System WebView component is out of date, and needs upgraded to continue.
 If the device doesn't have Google Play installed, get the updated version of the component, and apply it to the devices.
 Or, update to the latest device OS issued by Zebra.

-### Management actions taking a long time
+### Management actions take a long time

 If Google Play services aren't available, some tasks take up to 8 hours to finish.
-[Limitations of Intune Company Portal app for Android](https://support.microsoft.com/help/3211588/limitations-of-intune-company-portal-app-for-android-in-china) may be a good resource.
+[Limitations of Intune Company Portal app for Android](https://support.microsoft.com/help/3211588/limitations-of-intune-company-portal-app-for-android-in-china) (opens another Microsoft web site) may be a good resource.

 ### “Device spoofing suspected” shows in Intune